 Here you'll be able to configure each of bot signals independently from each other and you’ll also be able to decide how you want Shield to respond.
 You’ll have 4 options to choose from:

-- Increment Transgression (by 1).
+- Increment Offense (by 1).
 This option puts another black mark against an IP.
-As always with the transgression system, once the limit is reached for an IP address, it is blocked from accessing the site.
+As always with the offense system, once the limit is reached for an IP address, it is blocked from accessing the site.

 - Immediate block.
 If you decide that a particular signal on your site is severe enough, you can have Shield immediately mark that IP as blocked.